Oberon Books

-Oberon Books is a London-based independent publisher of drama texts and books on theatre.
+Oberon Books is a London-based publisher of drama texts and books on theatre.
 The company publishes around 100 titles per year, many of them plays by new writers.
 In addition, the list contains a range of titles on theatre studies, acting, writing and dance.

 History

 Oberon Books was founded by James Hogan in 1985.
 Two of its titles are poet Adrian Mitchell's 1998 stage adaptation of C. S. Lewis's The Lion, The Witch and The Wardrobe for the Royal Shakespeare Company and One Man, Two Guvnors (Richard Bean's modern version of Carlo Goldoni's Servant of Two Masters), a West End and Broadway hit for Britain's National Theatre in 2011 starring James Corden.
 The NT Live recording of the latter was scheduled to be shown on PBS in late 2020.